 Marijuana use in Michigan has undergone some changes in recent years, and could possibly be legalized by 2018.
 In 2008, the medical use of marijuana (or marihuana as it is spelled pursuant to the act) was decriminalized.
 There is now a push in several communities to go a step further and decriminalize marijuana for recreational use as well.

-In 2008, marijuana was decriminalized for medical use in Michigan.
 According to Michigan Medical Marijuana Law, a patient must register with the MMMP (Michigan Medical Marihuana Program) to obtain a medical marijuana card from the state in order to be exempt from criminal state laws in engaging with cannabis.

 Check out Michigan's marijuana medical program for more information.